farmingdata/farmingdata.github.io/_posts/2019-02-11-we-are-hiring.md

 * Have 1+ year experience in software coding / computer science / engineering (whether from Bachelor’s degree, equivalent training, or work experience)
-* Have a good understanding of data structures, algorithms, and programming languages
+* Have a good understanding of data structures (e.g. NoSQL), algorithms, and programming languages (e.g. python, java)
 * Be familiar with the Android tool ecosystem (or be able to pick it up quickly!)
 * Can bring new ideas to the table and help drive technical decisions
 * Enjoy working with others in a flat organisation.
 Farming is a team effort after all!